mevers/build_custom_BSgenome_TxDb/README.md

 ## How to use the libraries

-Both the `BSgenome` and `TxDb` libraries can now be loaded in your R scripts with
+Both the `BSgenome` and `TxDb` libraries can now be loaded within R.

 ```
 library("BSgenome.Hsapiens.mevers.hs1");
 library("TxDb.Hsapiens.mevers.hs1");
 ```

 For example, extract all U13369.1 transcripts:

 ```
 txdb <- TxDb.Hsapiens.mevers.hs1;
 gr <- transcripts(txdb, columns = c("gene_id", "tx_id", "tx_name"));